barry-waldbaum-rl/reat-vm-setup/README.md

 - DNS server
 - 6 Redis Labs nodes that appear to run on separate machines.

-Nodes are grouped in 2 clusters (north and south).
-Each runs in its own container.
-Node containers are attached to the Docker network on the VM.
-Students use a VNC container to get a VM desktop.
-Students open a browser on their VM desktop to view RL admin consoles and a terminal to run rladmin commands.
+Each student gets 6 nodes grouped in 2 clusters (north and south).
+Each node runs in its own container but we make each container appear as a VM with its own IP.
+Containers are attached to the Docker network on the VM.
+Students get a VNC desktop to the VM so they can open a browser to view node admin consoles and a terminal to SSH to nodes and run rladmin commands.

 Build the following:
 - Base VM